-SAN ANTONIO — The wife of a man charged with his dogs' deadly attack last Friday has also been arrested by San Antonio Police, according to an arrest affidavit.
+SAN ANTONIO — The wife of a man charged with his dogs' deadly attack has been released from jail, according to jail records.

-The affidavit identified Abilene Schnieder charged with injury to an elderly individual due to the couple's dogs killing an elderly man and injuring three others.
+An affidavit identified her as being charged with injury to an elderly individual after dogs belonging to her and her husband attacked and killed an elderly man and injured three others.
 The woman's maiden name was used in the affidavit.

-According to BCSO, Abilene's husband Christian Moreno was released from the Bexar County jail on Saturday, March 18.
-Abilene, however, remains in the jail.
+According to the Bexar County Sheriff's Office, Abilene's husband, Christian Moreno, was released from the Bexar County Jail on March 18.

 She also recorded conversations with her husband about how dangerous the dogs had become, the affidavit says.